LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: LIMEtree

-To ensure low complexity and high fidelity of our multi-output regression trees, we employ the same optimisation objective \(\mathcal{O}\) as given in Equation~\ref{eq:lime_objective} and use either of the decision tree-specific complexity functions \(\Omega\) given in Equation~\ref{eq:blimey_complexity}, where \(d\) is the dimensionality of the binary interpretable domain \(\mathcal{X}^\prime\).
-We also adapt the loss function \(\mathcal{L}\) to account for the surrogate tree \(g\) outputting multiple values in a single prediction as shown in Equation~\ref{eq:blimey_loss}, where \(\mathcal{C}\) are the classes to be explained by \(g\), for which the \(c\) subscript in \(g_c(x^\prime)\) indicates prediction of a selected class \(c \in \mathcal{C}\) for a data point \(x^\prime\).
-In practice, this is achieved by training a multi-output tree regressor\footnote{The \texttt{sklearn.tree.DecisionTreeRegressor} class.} implemented by the \texttt{scikit-learn} Python package~\cite{scikit-learn} and iteratively increasing the depth or width bound of the tree to optimise the objective function \(\mathcal{O}\).
-The optimisation procedure terminates when the loss \(\mathcal{L}\) defined in Equation~\ref{eq:blimey_loss} reaches a certain, user-defined level \(\epsilon \in [0, 1]\), which corresponds to the fidelity of the local surrogate, i.e., \(\mathcal{L}\left(f, g; \mathcal{X}^\prime, x\right) \geq \epsilon\).
-Increasing the complexity of the surrogate model \(\Omega(g)\) improves its predictive power, which allows to further minimise the loss \(\mathcal{L}\).
+To ensure low complexity and high fidelity of our multi-output regression trees, we employ the optimisation objective \(\mathcal{O}\) from Equation~\ref{eq:lime:objective}.
+Since we are using surrogate trees, we modify the model complexity function \(\Omega\) to measure the \emph{depth} or \emph{width} (number of leaves) of the tree as given by Equation~\ref{eq:blimey_complexity}, where \(d\) is the dimensionality of the binary interpretable domain \(\mathcal{X}^\prime\).
+This choice depends on the type of the explanation that we want to extract from the surrogate tree; e.g., depth may be preferred when visualising the tree structure or extracting decision rules.
+In some cases, such as unbalanced trees, optimising for width or a mixture of the two may be more desirable.
+We also adapt the loss function \(\mathcal{L}\) to account for the surrogate tree \(g\) outputting multiple values in a single prediction as shown in Equation~\ref{eq:blimey_loss}, where \(C \subseteq [1,\ldots,n]\) are the classes to be explained by \(g\), for which the \(c\) subscript in \(g_c(x^\prime)\) indicates the prediction of a selected class \(c \in C\) for the data point \(x^\prime\).